-The Commission issues General Education Limited Assignment Teaching Permits (GELAP) in any statutory subject area available on a Single Subject or Multiple Subject teaching credential.
+The Commission issues General Education Limited Assignment Teaching Permits (GELAPs) in any statutory subject area available on a Single Subject or Multiple Subject teaching credential.
 An individual must hold a valid California general education teaching credential to qualify for a GELAP.
 The Multiple Subject GELAP authorizes the holder to teach self-contained classes, such as those generally found in elementary schools.
 The Single Subject GELAP authorizes the holder to teach departmentalized courses within the authorized content area(s) named on the document, such as those generally found in the middle and high schools.
 The GELAP is valid for one year and may be reissued twice in any one specific subject.

 The Special Education Limited Assignment Teaching Permit (SELAP) was added to Title 5 Regulations effective July 3, 2009.
-A SELAP may be issued in any of the seven Education Specialist Instruction Credential specialty areas while the holder completes the requirements for an Added Authorization in Special Education or a full Education Specialist authorization.
+A SELAP may be issued in any of the seven Education Specialist Instruction Credential specialty areas while the holder completes the requirements for an added authorization in special education or a full education specialist authorization.
 An applicant for the SELAP must hold a valid California special education teaching credential or a clear or life Speech-Language Pathology or Clinical or Rehabilitative Services credential with a Special Class Authorization.
 A SELAP is valid for one year and may be reissued twice in any one specific specialty area.

 Table O provides data on the number of Limited Assignment Teaching Permits issued for the past five years.
-There is an increase of 48.7 percent for GELAP Multiple Subject and 8.1 percent for GELAP Single Subject.
-There is a continued decrease in SELAP; decreased by 18.3 percent between 2014-15 and 2015-16.
-Overall, there is a small increase (2.5 percent) in the number of Limited Assignment Teaching Permits in between 2014-15 and 2015-16.
+There was an increase of 11.5 percent for GELAP Multiple Subject and 7.8 percent for GELAP Single Subject.
+There has been a continued decrease in SELAP; decreased by 3.8 percent between 2015-16 and 2016-17.
+Overall, there was an increase (5.5 percent) in the number of Limited Assignment Teaching Permits between 2015-16 and 2016-17.